Chilanguiux/nuke_tools/review_export_tool/README.md

 # Auto Review Export Tool for Nuke _Non-Commercial_

-**A Nuke tool designed to help students and new compositors set up a basic review comp quickly and professionally.**
+**A Nuke tool designed to help new compositors set up a basic review comp quickly and professionally.**

-## Purpose

-This tool was created with **students learning Nuke** in mind.
-It simplifies the process of generating a quickTime ".mov" with:

 - A customizable **slate** (solid or image)
 - **Burn-in text** (shot name, frame)